syncthing/docs/users/foldertypes.rst

 .. versionadded:: 0.14.50

 The receive only folder is the logical opposite of the send only folder.
-In this mode, all changes from the cluster are applied, as they are in the default send-receive mode.
+In this mode, all changes from the cluster are applied and redistributed to other devices, as they are in the default send-receive mode.
 Local changes are however not distributed to other devices.
-This mode is useful for replication targets, backup destinations, or other cases where no local modifications are expected or allowed.
+This mode is useful for replication mirrors, backup destinations, or other cases where no local modifications are expected or allowed.